lucasdcampos/learning-c/README.md

 The main purpose of this repository is to document my journey of learning C programming.
 By maintaining this collection of projects, I can track my progress and revisit concepts.

 ### Contents
-This repository contains various C projects, each residing in its own directory.
+This repository contains various C projects, each residing in its own directory/cattegory.
 Inside each project directory, you'll find the source code files along with any necessary resources or documentation specific to that project.